ooibc88/blockbench/benchmark/sawtooth_v1_2/manual-sawtooth-kvstore.md

 <a name="top"></a>

-# Manuel for using KVSTORE with hyperledger Sawtooth as a backend
+# Manual for using KVSTORE with hyperledger Sawtooth as a backend

 ## Overview